faruk-olawale/faruk-olawale/README.md

 # Hi 👋, I'm Ismail Faruk Olawale

-🎓 Full-stack web developer in training | MERN enthusiast
+🎓 Full-stack web developer in training | MERN Stack
 🌍 Nigeria | Building web apps and exploring new tech

 ## 🔭 What I’m working on